Kris-2022/BinaryTree-w-JavaScript/README.md

 # BinaryTree-w-JavaScript
-A simple worker hierarchy tree using Javascript and Treant.js
+A simple worker hierarchy tree I made using Javascript and the Treant.js library.
+<br> Everytime a new worker is submitted, it also gets added to the parent dropdown for easy branching.
 <br>The site is live at : https://kris-2022.github.io/BinaryTree-w-JavaScript/